MostHegz/nestjs-webzio/README.md

 ## Local Docker Deployment
 > [!IMPORTANT]
-> You need to set the api key in the `docker-compose.yml` file in the environment variable called `WEBZIO_API_KEY` To start the docker image of the app and the database
+> You need to set the api key in the `docker-compose.yml` file in the environment variable called `WEBZIO_API_KEY` To start the docker container

-## Project setup
+### Docker Project setup
 ```bash
 $ docker-compose up --build
 ```